 For example, a non-owning spouse often helps get a business or practice running, either by contributing money, doing the books, or taking on more responsibilities at home so that the other spouse has more time to devote to the business.
 When a non-owning spouse does the books to help a practice succeed, for instance, this is a contribution that must be assigned a value.
 Conversely, there are also circumstances in which the non-owning spouse may inaccurately try to claim a greater role in building a business during divorce.

 If you or your spouse is a business owner or executive, it may be crucial to consult a divorce attorney with substantial experience in high net worth dissolutions that involve the division of a business or practice.
 An experienced attorney can help ensure that a business is valued in a logical way and help you understand the possible outcomes of different valuation methods.
 Moreover, an attorney will know which appraisers to work with to make sure the business or practice at issue is given its appropriate fair market value, including the value of its goodwill.

 Some factors that the court will consider when evaluating the division of a business or practice include whether the business or practice was created during the marriage, whether the business will be sold or if one spouse should buy out the other, financial contributions by a non-owning spouse, other contributions by the spouse that may have helped a business or practice succeed, tax consequences, others' interests in the business, and the business' income.

-If you are contemplating a divorce as a business owner or executive, the family law attorneys at the Goldstein Law Group can work for a fair division of your assets.
-They also have assisted clients across Middlesex County and in communities such as Old Bridge, Freehold, East Brunswick, and Manalapan.
+If you are contemplating a divorce as a business owner or executive in Monmouth County, the family law attorneys at the Goldstein Law Group can work for a fair division of your assets.
+They also have assisted business owners and executives across Middlesex County and in communities such as Old Bridge, Freehold, East Brunswick, and Manalapan.
 Contact us at 732-967-6777 or via our online form to set up an appointment with a Monmouth County lawyer.